AnubisATS/ABFInstagram/README.md

 # ABFInstagram
-This is a script writed in python, it can make attack brute force any account instagram
+This is a script writed in python, it can make attack brute force any account instagra

-#library

 #How to install
 * pkg install git && pkg install python